davidcmoulton/decodeuri/_posts/2015-01-16-meetup-writeup-science-of-data-visualistion.md

 ## Closing
 This was a great meetup.
 Thanks to the two speakers, and to William Spooner for organising.
 It was good to reconnect with old friends, and make some new ones.
-I hope I'll be able to go to make to to the next meetup.
+I hope I'll be able to make the next one.

 (P.S.
 This writeup is based on my hastily scribbled notes.
 I think it's pretty accurate, but if you were speaking that night, and I've horribly misrepresented what you said, please get in touch so I can make things right.)